layline-io/layline-doc/docs/03-assets/services/asset-service-cassandra.md

 To later reference the `Name` field, we can use the path `MyCorp.Customer.Name`, and so forth.

-### Example: Using the JDBC Service
+### Example: Using the Cassandra Service

 The Cassandra Service can be used from within a JavaScript Asset.
-In our example we have a simple Workflow which reads a file with customer-related data (1), then in a next step (2) reads the corresponding customer date from a JDBC source, and simply outputs this data to the log.
+In our example we have a simple Workflow which reads a file with customer-related data (1), then in a next step (2) reads the corresponding customer date from a Cassandra source, and simply outputs this data to the log.
 There is no other purpose in this Workflow than to demonstrate how to use the Service.

 ![](.asset-service-cassandra_images/eaff8f2b.png "Example Workflow (Service Cassandra)")

 In the middle of the Workflow we find a JavaScript Processor by the name of “_EnrichCustomer_”.
-This Processor reads additional customer information from Aerospike using the JDBC Service.
+This Processor reads additional customer information from a Cassandra source using the Cassandra Service.

 How is it configured?